NIAEFEUP/nijobs-be/documentation/docs/companies/finish-registration.md

 **Method** : <Highlight level="info" inline>POST</Highlight>

 :::caution Authentication
-Auth as a company is required to finish an application.
+Auth as a Company is required to finish an Application.
 :::

 ## Parameters (form data)